Ten Exciting Things to Do With a Toddler in New York City

 2. Watch a Puppet Show at Swedish Cottage Marionette Theater

 There is no reason why mommy and daddy should be the only ones enjoying New York City's renowned theater scene.
-Children's theater is a big thing in New York City, and toddlers have just as much to enjoy as older kids.
+Kids' theater is a big thing in New York City, and toddlers have just as much to enjoy as older kids.
 The Swedish Marionette Theater is one of the few that focuses specifically on the very young.
 Everything from the format of the shows to the physical design of the theater focuses on the knee high crowd.
 The colorful shows run just under an hour, making them the perfect length for the shorter attention spans of toddlers.
-The storylines are also easy to understand and filled with music and all the things toddlers love.
+The storylines are also easy to understand and filled with music, moving puppets and all the things toddlers love.

 3. Enjoy Toddler-Sized Playgrounds at Brooklyn Bridge Park